Road to Rio

-Road to Rio is a 1947 American semimusical comedy film directed by Norman Z. McLeod and starring Bing Crosby, Bob Hope, and Dorothy Lamour.
-Written by Edmund Beloin and Jack Rose, the film is about two inept vaudevillians who stow away on a Brazilian-bound ocean liner and foil a plot by a sinister hypnotist to marry off her niece to a greedy fortune hunter.
-Road to Rio was the fifth of the "Road to …" series.
+Road to Rio is a 1947 American musical comedy film directed by Norman Z. McLeod and starring Bing Crosby, Bob Hope, and Dorothy Lamour.
+Written by Edmund Beloin and Jack Rose, the film is about two inept vaudevillians who stow away on a Brazilian-bound ocean liner.
+Once in Brazil, they foil a plot by a sinister hypnotist to marry off her niece to a greedy fortune hunter.
+Road to Rio was the fifth of the "Road to ..." series.

 Plot

-Scat Sweeney (Crosby) and Hot Lips Barton (Hope), are two musicians, who were part of a swing quintet (the other three musicians are played by the Wiere Brothers a popular vaudeville act).
-Meanwhile Lucia is a glamorous nightclub singer.
-Scat and Hot Lips join her as her backing music: clarinet and trumpet.
+Musicians Scat Sweeney (Crosby) and Hot Lips Barton (Hope) are refugees from a swing quintet that has disbanded.
+Meanwhile, Lucia is a glamorous nightclub singer.
+Scat and Hot Lips join her as backing musicians on clarinet and trumpet.

 They travel the United States trying to find work and stay away from girls.
-After running from state to state, each time running because of a girl, they try their luck in Louisiana.
+After running from state to state, each time retreating because of a girl, they stow away aboard a Rio-bound ship.

-They stow away on board a Rio-bound ship, after accidentally starting some fires at a circus.
 They then get mixed up with the distraught Lucia, who first thanks them, then unexpectedly turns them over to the ship's captain.
 Unbeknownst to both of them, Lucia is being hypnotized by her crooked guardian, Catherine Vail.
-Vail plans to marry Lucia to her brother so she can control her and a set of "papers".
+Vail plans to marry Lucia to her brother so she can control both her and a set of important "papers".

+A nightclub owner has hired Scat and Hot Lips but he expects the full swing quintet.
+Scat and Hot Lips recruit three local musicians (the Wiere Brothers, who in the film cannot speak English) and coach them with a few phrases in jive talk, hoping to fool the nightclub owner.